smurphnerd/CS50-butterfly-effect/README.md

 # The Butterfly Effect

+My final project for Harvard's CS50 course.

 ## Description

-This is my final project for harvard's CS50 course.
 For this project, I decided to make a website where users can make their own data tree and visualise it as a tree view.

 This program could be used for a variety of different purposes such as:

 - planning the future,